GziXnine/frontend-roadmap-revision/README.md

 | TypeScript       | ⬜️             | ⬜️           | ⬜️             | 0%       |
 | React            | ⬜️             | ⬜️           | ⬜️             | 0%       |
 | Next.js          | ⬜️             | ⬜️           | ⬜️             | 0%       |

-_Update each section as you advance for visual tracking!_

 ---